 In this section you may learn all about “Building Plots” and “Farm Lands”.

 A flight to Panama costs about $800, and a stay of two weeks will cost about $700 to $1,000.
-Living has become more expensive in Panama, too, over the last few years.
-For that reason, you can easily spend $100 dollars per day, or more, in Panama City.
+One day in Panama City may cost you $100 dollars per day, or even more.

-Citizens from 50 countries receive a tourist visa valid for 180 days upon entry.
-Residence permits can be applied for during this period.
+Citizens from 50 countries receive a tourist visa which is valid for 180 days upon entry.
+Residence permits can be applied for, during this period.
 All future residents of Finca Bayano, who had a neutral police certificate of conduct and who submitted the necessary documents in time, have managed to get a residence permit within less than six months.
-The second step is to apply for a work permit, if you intend to work here, as illegal work is also punishable in Panama.
+The second step is to apply for a work permit, if you intend to work here, as illegal work is also forbidden in Panama.
 The processing time of the work permit is approximately three months.

 The most suitable visa for future residents of Finca Bayano is called the “Friendly Nations Visa”.
 To apply for it, you have to establish a company and you must open a bank account.
 The regulations are discussed in the section Residence Permit.
-The cost of establishing a company is $1600.
-An account with a bank in Panama must be opened and the amount of $5,000 must be kept in the account until the residence permit is issued.
+The cost of establishing a company is $2,000.
+An account with a bank in Panama must be opened and the amount of $5,000 must be kept in that account until the application for a residence permit has been finalized.